roishik/eotr_newsletter/README.md

 ## Overview

 The Mobileye Newsletter Generator is a Streamlit-based application that helps content creators quickly produce well-structured company newsletters.
 It leverages large language models (LLMs) to generate content based on provided articles, URLs, and user instructions.
-The application supports multiple content sections, draft saving/loading, and an AI-assisted editing mode.
+The application supports multiple content sections, draft saving/loading, an AI-assisted editing mode, and multilingual output.

 ## Features